-In case of breeding and adolescence the megalodons were not so different from present-day great sharks.
-The females were ovoviviparous and the babies were 2 to 4 meters (6ft 7in – 13ft) long at birth.
+In the case of breeding and adolescence, megalodons were not so different from present-day great white sharks.
+The females were ovoviviparous and young megalodons were 2 to 4 meters (6ft 7in – 13ft) long at birth.

 Some people still believe that megalodons have not yet become extinct and are creeping somewhere in the great depths of the ocean.
 Be that as it may, there is no proof as of yet…